David R. Kingsley

 Martin Hettinga picked up the receiver of his telephone when he heard it ring, wondering who might be calling.
 In broken English, the voice on the other end asked if he was speaking to Martin Hettinga, a World War II airman who had been shot down over Bulgaria.

-Thirty-eight years had passed since that fateful day, and the nine members of the crew have returned home had tried to get on with their lives and forget the horrors of war.
+Thirty-eight years had passed since that fateful day, and the nine members of the crew who have returned home had tried to get on with their lives and forget the horrors of war.
 Some had stayed in touch, but time and movement had distributed them across the nation, and few among them knew where to look to find the others.
-Though the voice on the other end, due the strange accent, couldn't be one of Hettinga's crewmates, he, at last, replied that the caller had found the right man.
+Though the voice on the other end, due to the strange accent, couldn't be one of Hettinga's crewmates, he, at last, replied that the caller had found the right man.

 "Do you remember writing your name and city on a cigarette wrapper and saying, "Come visit me after the war'," the caller continued?
 Martin stammered briefly and then acknowledged the incident.
 "Well, I'm here and I want to come and visit you," replied Stefan Marinopolski, the man who had personally captured Hettinga and two of his comrades after they bailed out.